alanclarke/cashcow/README.md

 cashcow is not prescriptive about what cache your using, simply provide it with these three methods:

-- getCache(key) a function that gets value from cache and returns a promise for that value
+- fetch(key) a function that gets value from cache and returns a promise for that value
-- setCache(key, value) a function that persists a value to the cache and returns a promise that resolves when completed
-- fetch(key) a function that fetches the value for real and returns a promise for that value
+- hydrate(key) a function that gets the value for real and hydrates the cache, returning a promise that resolves when complete

 ## installation
 ```